-Obsessive Compulsive Disorder (OCD) is a mental illness made up of two parts: obsessions and compulsions.
-People may experience one or both symptoms, causing a lot of distress and anxiety.
+Obsessive-compulsive disorder is a mental illness.
+It’s made up of two parts: obsessions and compulsions.
+People may experience obsessions, compulsions, or both, and they cause a lot of distress and anxiety.

 Obsessions are unwanted and repetitive thoughts, urges, or images that don’t go away.
 Obsessions can focus on anything and can be uncomfortable.
 Obsessions aren’t thoughts that a person would normally focus on, and they are not about a person’s character.
 They are symptoms of an illness.